-Children are taught by 53 teachers and 15 teaching assistants, representing a staff:student ratio of 1:16 overall, although class sizes, at a maximum of 25 for FS and Year 1, and 30 for the other year groups, are on the high side.
+Children are taught by 69 teachers and 16 teaching assistants, representing a staff:student ratio of 1:16 overall, although class sizes, at a maximum of 25 for FS and Year 1, and 30 for the other year groups, are on the high side.
 English Curriculum teachers are all fluent English speakers and come from a range of countries including England, Ireland, America and South Africa.
 Arabic curriculum teachers are from Lebanon, Palestine and Algeria.
-Teacher turnover is also rather higher than average, with 29% of staff having been replaced at the start of 2016, compared with a UAE average of 20-22%.
+Teacher turnover is also rather higher than average, with 29% of staff having been replaced at the start of 2016, and 31% in 2018, compared with a UAE average of 20-22%.

 The school teaches the English National Curriculum and covers the key subjects of English, Mathematics and Science, together with a range of other subjects including Music, Art, PE, ICT, Moral Education, and French.
 A topic-based approach is used to draw the subjects together and to introduce elements of History and Geography in support of the Moral Education curriculum.
 In addition, students take Arabic as a first or second language and Islamic Studies.
 Non-Muslim children are offered PSHCE.